GA-CyberWorkforceAcademy/GTA-Labs/nix-commands.md

 \`\`\`

 dir is the Windows equivalent of the ls command.
-Unlike Windows command-line shells, Unix commands are case-sensitive, meaning that you cannot enter LS and expect the shell to equate it to the lower-case ls.
+Unlike Windows command-line shells, Linux commands are case-sensitive, meaning that you cannot enter LS and expect the shell to equate it to the lower-case ls.

 Without any arguments, ls will display the contents of the current directory without much special formatting (except that it is sorted).

 In addition to the files you can see, there are other files that are “hidden”.
-In Unix, hidden files are files that you don’t necessarily want to see all the time.
+In Linux, hidden files are files that you don’t necessarily want to see all the time.
 Therefore, unless specifically requested, they are not shown with a directory listing.
 Any file or directory that begins with a ‘.’ is hidden, and is referred to as a *dot file*.